Barbara Handschu has changed her practice from criminal law to family law, but she has never compromised on her passion to protect basic human rights.

 That’s an accurate assessment and, in fact, I think it’s typical of my practice years, my heavy practice years when I loved having a variety of cases with a variety of people.

-I’ve had a bunch of favourites, but I think probably the type of case that has always most inspired me has been a custody case.
+I’ve had a bunch of favorites, but I think probably the type of case that has always most inspired me has been a custody case.
 To me, children are not fungible; they’re irreplaceable.
 A child’s right to good access to parents, assuming they’re not at risk, is an important factor.
 I’ve always represented a parent (I’ve not been a child’s lawyer, except once for a comatose teenager whose parents wanted to pull the feeding plug), and as a parents’ lawyer custody cases have always excited me the most and that’s where I think most of my energy has gone.
 It’s certainly my energy in terms of many, many years of working with the American Academy of Matrimonial Lawyers as well as all of the other organizations that have always been towards the protection of children.

 Can you tell us a little bit more about your accomplishments regarding the American Academy?